jinwenjie123/JobTracker/README.md

 1. Can manually type the URL to the input field, then click SAVE INPUT button.
 2. Click the SAVE TAB button, JobTracker will fetch the URL of the current tab.
 3. **Double click** the DELETE ALL button can clear all URL stored in the localStroage.
+4. After clicking the link, the new tab will be opened and the corresponding URL will be popped from the JobTracker.

 ## Screenshots
 <img width="488" alt="Screen Shot 2023-01-29 at 22 36 03" src="https://user-images.githubusercontent.com/39294611/215405269-3b0599dd-f129-45d8-86c9-f18479b3e4d1.png">